 Cost

-As mentioned, with separately managed accounts fees are typically asset-based.
-That means you typically won’t pay commission fees and since you’re investing in individual securities versus pooled investments (i.e. mutual funds or ETFs), you don’t have to pay fund expense ratios either.
-Compared to the fees associated with investing in mutual funds or trading in taxable brokerage accounts, SMAs can be more cost-friendly for investors.
+As mentioned, with separately managed accounts, fees are typically asset-based.
+That means you typically won’t pay commission fees, and since you’re investing in individual securities versus pooled investments (like mutual funds or ETFs), you don’t have to pay fund expense ratios either.

 What Are the Drawbacks of SMAs?

-While separately managed accounts may work well for some types of investors they aren’t necessarily a good fit for everyone.
-Considering the possible disadvantages is also important for deciding if this investment strategy may be right for you.
+While separately managed accounts may work well for some types of investors, they aren’t necessarily a good fit for everyone.
+Here are some of the downsides of SMAs to keep in mind.

 Investment Minimums

-Separately managed accounts may have higher minimum investment requirements, which may be a barrier to entry for some investors.
-For instance, instead of being able to invest with as little as $100 in a brokerage account you may need $100,000 or more to open a separately managed account.
-So if you’re just getting started with investing, you may not qualify for a separately managed account.
+Separately managed accounts typically have higher minimum investment requirements, which may be a barrier to entry for some investors.
+You may need $50,000 to $100,000 or more to open a separately managed account.
+The reason being that SMAs provide a highly customized investment portfolio for the investor: hands-on investment management.

 Less Diversification

-SMAs vs. Mutual Funds vs. ETFs
+Comparing SMAs and Mutual Funds

-When discussing separately managed accounts vs. mutual funds, you’re really talking about the difference between an individual investment and a pooled investment.
 With an SMA, your portfolio includes individual securities that you own.
 A mutual fund, on the other hand, is a pooled investment that includes money from multiple investors.

 When you invest in a mutual fund, you don’t get to choose what the fund holds.
 That’s the job of a fund manager, who decides what to buy or sell, based on the fund’s objectives.
 So a fund may hold a mix of stocks, bonds, cash or other securities.
 You, along with the other investors who have pooled their money in the mutual fund, share in the fund’s returns or its losses.

-Compared to separately managed accounts, mutual funds can have a much lower initial investment.
-You may need $500 or $1,000 to get started, versus tens of thousands of dollars.
-But you have much less control compared to SMAs and instead of paying an asset-based management fee, mutual funds charge expense ratios.
+And instead of paying an asset-based management fee, mutual funds charge expense ratios.
 This expense ratio reflects the annual cost of owning the fund.

 The Difference Between SMAs and ETFs

-The difference between SMAs and exchange-traded funds is very similar to the difference between separately managed accounts and mutual funds.
+The difference between separately managed accounts and exchange-traded funds (ETFs) is similar to the difference between SMAs and mutual funds.
 Instead of building a portfolio that’s composed of individual securities and managed by a financial professional, you’re pooling money into a fund along with other investors.
-This fund can hold different securities and have specific goals.
-For example, there are ETFs that invest in gold.

 Many investors begin by putting their money into exchange-traded funds or mutual funds, and then move some of their portfolio into a separately managed account once it grows larger.